forsys-sp/forsysr/README.md

 ### Running forsysr

-ForSys prioritizing projects by maximizing an objective given one or more constraints.
+*Forsys* prioritizes projects by maximizing an objective given one or more constraints.
 The objectives represent one or more priorities while the constraints may include a maximum cost or area treated.
-Thresholds can be set to specify either to define the study area (e.g., a particular ownership) or based on requirements for treatment (e.g., minimum forest cover).
-ForSys then builds projects and ranks them in order of their priority.
-Projects can be either predefined units or can be built dynamically.
+Thresholds are environmental or categorical conditions that trigger the need to treat a indiviudal treatment unit or stad (e.g., a particular ownership or minimum forest cover). *Forsys* then builds projects and ranks them in order of their priority.
+Projects can be either predefined units (e.g., watersheds) or can be built dynamically.

-Let’s set up a very simple ForSys run to see how things work.
+Let’s set up a very simple *forsys* run to see how things work.
 We’ll use the test_forest data shown above.
-We want to find the top 2000 ha within each project based on ‘priority1’)
+We want to find the top 2000 ha within each predefined project based on ‘priority1’.

 ``` r
 plot(test_forest[,c('proj_id','priority1')], border=NA)